Today's Viewpoint: A MarshBerry Publication

 The labor market was dynamic in 2023, with rising wages and solid hiring.
 But factors like the Fed’s interest rate hikes, and subsequent higher costs of capital, have cooled hiring activity in the second half of the year and into 2024.
 There were signals of a slowing labor market towards the end of the year with layoffs at several prominent companies, including Google, TikTok, Salesforce, and Microsoft.

-While the overall labor market may see rising unemployment in 2024, the insurance brokerage sector may buck that trend as hiring needs remain elevated.
+While the overall labor market may see rising unemployment in 2024, the insurance job market may buck that trend as hiring needs remain elevated.
 MarshBerry is seeing consistent year-over-year (YoY) increases in hiring across all functions, with insurance brokerage employment at a peak and potentially remaining tight this year.

 1. The future shortage of talent.
 The entire insurance industry is expected to lose around 400,000 workers through attrition by 2026, according to U.S. Bureau of Labor Statistics projections.1 The industry is also projected to lose about 50% of its workforce to retirement by 2028.